 Easily accessible and just south of Tamarindo, Playa Negra is another favourite among surfers – both local and visiting.

-The waves are consistent and clean, and there are many rental shops along the beach for anyone in need of aboard.
+The waves are consistent and clean, and there are many rental shops along the beach for anyone in need aboard.
 This beach is best for intermediate and experienced surfers, though beginners won’t feel excluded on a smaller day.

 The waters are pristine, and the area is comparatively remote, so you won’t need to worry about crashing into someone else’s surfboard while you’re on the water.
 And when you’re not on the waves, you can look forward to a friendly, laidback attitude and plenty of opportunities to find food right on the beach or just a kilometre inland.